DeNic0la/vocabify/setup/Readme.md

 ## Step 6

-Build the Frontend
+Build the frontend

 ```shell
 ng build
 ```

-Deploy the Frontend
+Deploy the frontend

 ```shell
 firebase deploy --only hosting